 His lab has also been studying the protein that has evolved to help cells defend against ribonucleases, which can be very destructive if unchecked.
 This protein, called ribonuclease inhibitor, binds to ribonucleases with a half-life of at least three months — the strongest naturally occurring protein-binding interaction ever recorded.
 “That means that should ribonuclease invade cells, there is an unbelievable defense system,” Raines says.

 To create a ribonuclease drug for testing, the researchers modified it so that ribonuclease inhibitors don’t bind as tightly — the half-life for the interaction is only a few seconds.
-One version of this drug is now in a phase 1 clinical trial, where it has stabilized the disease in about 20 percent of patients.
+One version of this drug is now in phase 1 clinical trial, where it has stabilized the disease in about 20 percent of patients.

 In the new study, the researchers found an unexpected link between ribonucleases and enzymes called protein kinases (the targets of protein kinase inhibitors), which led them to discover that the two drugs can kill cancer cells much better when used together than either one can alone.